 Contracting Among Founders

 This paper develops a theory of contracting among founders of a new firm.
 It asks at what stage founders agree to commit to each other, how they structure optimal founder contracts, and how this affects team formation, ownership, incentives, and performance.
-The most important insights are that (i) there is a trade-off between upfront contracting, which can result in teams with ineffective founders, versus delayed contracting, which can enable some founders to appropriate ideas and start their own firms; (ii) greater uncertainty about founder skills makes delayed contracting more attractive; and (iii), contingent contracts with vesting of shares may be used to mitigate inefficiencies in the team formation process.
+The paper derives a trade-off between upfront contracting, which can result in teams with ineffective founders, versus delayed contracting, which can enable some founders to appropriate ideas and start their own firms.
+Delayed contracting becomes more attractive when there are significant doubts about the skills of founders.
+Contingent contracts with vesting of shares may be used to mitigate inefficiencies in the team formation process.
+Interestingly we show that outside investors cannot easily undo ex-post inefficient founder agreements.
 We also show that laws that provide protection to implied partnerships may have the unintended effect of encouraging more formal contracting.

 Keywords: Entrepreneurship, partnership, founders, contracting, vesting, skill uncertainty, contract law

 JEL Classification: D82, D86, K12, L26